Improving Test Quality with Test Gap Analysis

 In contrast to code quality, test quality is often directly visible to the user – namely, if the software does not work as it should.
 Maintaining high test quality is a challenging task in today's increasingly large and complex software systems.
 A task that is made even more difficult by increasing velocity and parallel development branches, to reduce time to market.

 To keep up with the pace, testing often focuses on what has changed recently.
 This is reasonable, since, especially for long-lived software systems, most errors are introduced by changes to existing code or by writing new code.
 However, even with rigorous testing processes, we often observe that untested changes are still getting released, causing field bugs and potential hot-fixes.
-Approximately half of all code changes are not tested at all before being released and these untested code changes (Test Gaps) cause the majority of field defects.
+Approximately half of all code changes are not tested at all before being released and these untested code changes (Test Gaps) cause the majority of field defects (opens new window).
 Why is that?

 In our experience, the main reason for changes remaining untested is a lack of information.
 Since software errors have very different root causes, there is usually a pyramid of test levels ranging from low-level unit tests to integration tests and high-level system or manual tests, where each level aims to find different types of errors.
 Low-level tests are often written by the developers, who know precisely what changed and what their tests cover.
 Testers, who are responsible for integration or system testing, on the other hand often derive their tests from domain requirements, while information about actual code changes is unavailable to them.
 Therefore, they cannot know whether their test runs cover all the actual changes.